wiard/punkbank/README.md

 - [The POSSIBILITIES: The TREASURE](/docs/usecases.md)

-# Umeko's World: reasoning on Parcels with easy to read NATs
+# Umeko's World: reasoning on Parcels with NATs
 - In Umeko's World, easy-to-read code provided by NATs provide the solution for great use of parcels on Bitmaps.-